All Are Welcome K (Music)

 Vocabulary

-Ostinato - short repeated pattern
+Ostinato - a repeated pattern

 Instructions